DBT Skills Application Group for Adults

 • Members have a history of positive group behaviors:

-– Able to effectively participate in group despite being triggered by others
+– Able to stay in group despite being dysregulated

 • Members will either be in DBT therapy or were successfully discharged from DBT Therapy and agree to return to therapy if stage 1 behaviors resume.